New Hitches For Your Old Tractor

 was no standard and few people would guess that the Ford-Ferguson system would end up being the official standard)

 and caught on with quite a following.
-Unfortunately now, in 1996, the proprietary implements that were sold with
+Unfortunately now, in new millennium, the proprietary implements that were sold with

 the original machine somehow didn't follow the same course in life.
 It would seem that most took a wrong turn into

 the scrap yard some 10 or 20 years ago.
 If your tractor is similar to the majority, someone welded unusual looking

 pieces of metal to the back to lift or drag whatever they happened to have for implements (or worse ripped off

 the hydraulics and pulled a trailer around with it for 20 years).
 If your machine is one of these, you may be thankful

 to have a drawbar left yet alone any implements or hitch system.

 So..
 What do you do to get the machine working again.
 If it suits the intended use of your machine and if you

 can possibly find them, the ideal situation is to locate original implements and hitch components.
 I say this because

 from a collector standpoint your tractor will likely be worth more than you paid for it when thusly equipped.
 This